Fake news in the Philippines: Reactions

 Fake news sites have become rampant for Philippine audiences, especially being shared on social media.
 Politicians have started filing laws to combat fake news and three Senate hearings have been held on the topic.

 The Catholic Church in the Philippines has also released a missive speaking out against it.

 Vera Files research at the end of 2017 and 2018 show that the most shared fake news in the Philippines appeared to benefit 2 people the most: President Rodrigo Duterte (as well as his allies) and politician and later president Bongbong Marcos, with the most viral news driven by shares on networks of Facebook pages.
 Most Philippine audience Facebook pages and groups spreading online disinformation also bear "Duterte", "Marcos" or "News" in their names and are pro-Duterte.
 Online disinformation in the Philippines is overwhelmingly political as well, with most attacking groups or individuals critical of the Duterte administration.
 Many Philippine-audience fake news websites also appear to be controlled by the same operators as they share common Google AdSense and Google Analytics IDs.

 According to media scholar Jonathan Corpus Ong, Duterte's presidential campaign is regarded as the patient zero in the current era of disinformation, having preceded widespread global coverage of the Cambridge Analytica scandal and Russian trolls.
 Fake news is so established and severe in the Philippines that Facebook's Global Politics and Government Outreach Director Katie Harbath also calls it "patient zero" in the global misinformation epidemic, having happened before Brexit, the Trump nomination and the 2016 US Elections.

 Government response

-The Philippine government has taken active measures to address the rise of online disinformation and digital scams.
+The Philippine government has taken measures to address the rise of online disinformation and digital scams.
 In 2025, the DICT introduced the "Good Vibes sa Internet" policy.
 This comprehensive initiative is designed to counter online disinformation, scams, and various digital security threats by significantly enhancing inter-agency coordination across government bodies.

 The DICT reinforced its 1326 hotline service in June of the same year.
 The hotline was integrated with e-Government and eReport, the government's centralized digital systems, as part of this enhancement.
 The goal of this integration was to make it easier for citizens to report instances of phishing, online fraud, and fake news.